solid-adventure/trivial-docs/docs/guides/conditional-actions.md

 ## `false` Conditions
 In the case that the condition you provided for an action evaluates to `false`, your action will not execute and your app will continue running.
 This means if you have more actions after, they will run as expected even though a condition failed for a previous action.
 :::tip
-`false` conditions and other app logic can be verified in your app's activity log.
+`false` conditions and other app logic can be verified in your app's Activity Log.
 :::